jason-xxl/methodman/README.md

 mm.SetLogger(mm.CapturingLogger)
 ```

-Now you got a perfect unittest.
+Now you got a perfect unittest that fully detached from real backends.

 ## How can I mock an object returned by the dependency pkg?
 (For refactoring scenarios)